Nursing - Bachelor of Science in Nursing

 Professional Conduct

-Students must adhere to the current Canadian Nurses Association Code of Ethics, Competencies for the Practice of Registered Nurses (RNs) in Alberta and confidentiality agreements signed with MacEwan University and clinical placement/other agencies.
+Students must adhere to the current Canadian Nurses Association (CNA) Code of Ethics for Registered Nurses, Entry-Level Competencies for the Practice of Registered Nurses in Alberta, and any confidentiality agreements signed with MacEwan University and clinical placements/other external agencies.

 Students must achieve satisfactory performance in all clinical courses in accordance with the course/clinical criteria and outcomes.
-Clinical course hours may include days, evenings, nights and weekends.
-Students are to arrange their own transportation for required program activities and any costs incurred for meals, travel and accommodation are the student’s responsibility.
+Clinical course hours may include days, evenings, nights, and weekends.
+Students are to arrange their transportation for required program activities and any costs incurred for meals, travel, uniforms, equipment, and accommodation are the student’s responsibility.
 Students will require daily access to a vehicle for any practice experience not accessible through public transportation.
-Required nursing practice placements will generally be within a 150 kilometer radius of the program site.
+Required nursing practice placements will generally be within 150 kilometres of the program site.
+Rural and remote placements beyond 150 kilometres may be offered.

+To meet clinical placement requirements, students may be required to attend agency-related training outside of regular session classes.
 Students cannot be in attendance at clinical agencies as a MacEwan University nursing student except at times and locations authorized by the clinical course instructor for the course in which the student is currently enrolled.
-Students must comply with the Work Integrated Learning policy regarding clinical and/or nursing practice placements.
+Students must comply with applicable work integrated learning policies regarding clinical and/or nursing practice placements.

 Students must have completed all prerequisite courses as well as all program and agency pre-clinical requirements prior to the start of any clinical course.
-In accordance with the Work Integrated Learning policy, the University reserves the right, at any point during the clinical placement, to remove a student from the clinical placement for serious performance issues (i.e., engaging in behaviour that places the client and/or others at risk or that is contrary to the professional or safety requirements of the placement).
-In such cases the Chair, through consultation with the Dean, may assign a grade of F in the course.
+In accordance with work integrated learning policies, the University reserves the right, at any point during the clinical placement, to remove a student from the clinical placement for serious performance issues (i.e., engaging in behaviour that places the client and/or others at risk or that is contrary to the professional or safety requirements of the placement).
+In such cases, the Chair, through consultation with the Dean, may assign a grade of F in the course.

 Police Information Check

-A current, clear Police Information Check (PIC) that includes a Vulnerable Sector Search is required for program admission.
-This check must be completed no earlier than 90 days prior to the program start date and submitted no later than the published document deadline.
-Having a pardon in progress does not meet the admission requirement for a clear PIC.
+A current, clear Police Information Check (PIC) that includes a Vulnerable Sector Check (VSC) is required for program admission.
+These checks must be completed no earlier than 90 days prior to the program start date and submitted no later than the published document deadline.
+A pardon in progress does not meet the admission requirement for a clear check.

-Students are responsible for obtaining a PIC at intervals specified by clinical agencies and for making these available, upon request, to their clinical agency representative.
-Students may also be required to obtain child welfare checks for some clinical placements.
+Students are responsible for obtaining a PIC and VSC at intervals specified by clinical agencies and for making these available, upon request, to their clinical agency representative.
+Students may also be required to obtain a Child Intervention Record Check for some clinical placements.
 Students must be able to satisfy agency requirements prior to the start of clinical placements.
-Students whose PIC status changes following program admission must self-report this change in status; this may compromise their ability to complete the program requirements as they may be denied required clinical placements and, therefore, be unable to meet graduation requirements.
+Students whose PIC status changes following program admission must self-report this change in status; this may compromise their ability to complete the program requirements as they may be denied required clinical placements and, therefore, be unable to meet program completion requirements.

 Immunization Status